pbuckner/x-plane_plugins/XPython/docs/source/development/modules/menus.rst

 Functions
 ---------

-.. py:function:: XPLMMenuHandler_f(menuRef, itemRef) -> None:
+.. py:function:: XPLMMenuHandler_f(menuRefCon, itemRefCon) -> None:

- :param object menuRef: Reference constant for menu, set with :py:func:`XPLMCreateMenu`
+ :param object menuRefCon: Reference constant for menu, set with :py:func:`XPLMCreateMenu`
- :param object itemRef: Reference constant for item, set with :py:func:`XPLMAppendMenuItem`
+ :param object itemRefCon: Reference constant for item, set with :py:func:`XPLMAppendMenuItem`

  You provide a menu handler callback function which takes two reference pointers, one for the menu (specified when the menu was created) and one for the item (specified when the item was created).
+(Note these are reference constants, **not** MenuID or itemID.)

 .. py:function:: XPLMFindPluginsMenu(None) -> menuID: